instayu/html-5-calander/YUI-3.10.0-Change-History-Rollup.md

 * Removed the default `build` directories from Loader generated combo URL's

+### Profiler Change History

+* [!]
+DEPRECATED: This module will be removed from the library in a future version.

 ### Widget Change History
 * Added custom prefix support to widget.getSkinName, derived https://github.com/yui/yui3/pull/327